muppet9010/Factorio-Railway-Tunnel/remotes.md

 The common attributes that are returned giving details about a tunnel by many of the mods events and remote interfaces.
 If the tunnel is not complete these values will all be nil.
 - tunnelId = Id of the tunnel (INT).
-- portals = Array of the 2 portal entities in this tunnel.
+- portals = table of the 2 portals in this tunnel.
+Comprising the below details:
+    - portalId = Id of the portal (INT).
+    - portalPartEntities = table of the portal part entities as: unit_number -> entity
-- segments = Array of the tunnel segment entities in this tunnel.
+- undergroundSegmentEntities = table of the tunnel segment entities in this tunnel as: unit_number -> entity
 - tunnelUsageId = Id (INT) of the tunnel usage entry using this tunnel if one is currently active.
 Can use the get_tunnel_usage_entry_for_id remote interface to get details of the tunnel usage entry.